bryangalani/DAQ/README.md

 # DAQ
-Data Acquisition using National Instruments DAQ
+Data Acquisition using National Instruments DAQ.

 We used a DAQ NI USB-6002 data acquisition system, which is a low-cost DAQ USB Device, manufactured by National Instruments.
 The equipment is used to store and process data acquired by, a current transducer and a voltage transducer using labVIEW.